 Born in 1961 in Tunis, Tunisia, Moncef was blind at birth.
 Flown to Switzerland to receive treatment on his eyes at the age of 2, he was adopted by a Swiss family shortly after.
-At 6 he began to take piano lessons, strongly encouraged by his adoptive father, a big Jazz fan who would often play records by Louis Armstrong or Fats Waller at the family’s house.
+At 6 he began to take piano lessons, strongly encouraged by his adoptive father, a Jazz enthusiast who would often play records by Louis Armstrong or Fats Waller at the family’s house.
 Blessed with a remarkable auditory memory that allowed him to learn and replicate any piece by ear, Moncef started to develop his own style.
-In 1987 he obtained a music teacher’s degree from the Conservatory in Geneva, where he still teaches Jazz improvisation today.
+In 1987 he obtained a music teacher’s degree from the Conservatory in Geneva.

-In 1993 his Trio was the opening act for Tete Monteliu and Michel Petrucciani.
-The rest of the 1990’s saw him tour all of Europe as well as India, Australia, Africa, Japan, the United States and Canada as a headliner.
+The 1990’s saw him tour all of Europe as well as India, Australia, Africa, Japan, the United States, and Canada as a headliner.
 In 1994 he delighted the audience at the Vancouver and Montreal Jazz Festivals with brilliant performances.
 The following year he performed in Africa, where he and Youssou N’Dour became close friends.
-The two have since then played together on numerous occasions, developing a new African-Jazz sound, and were the main protagonists in the acclaimed 2006 documentary entitled “Return to Gorée” (CAB Productions).
+The two have since played together on numerous occasions, developing a new African-Jazz sound, and were the main protagonists in the acclaimed 2006 documentary entitled “Return to Gorée” (CAB Productions).
 The project followed several musicians as they travel the route of West-African slaves from Senegal to the United States, while revisiting the musical evolution from Negro spirituals to Gospel to Jazz along the way.

-In 1997 Moncef was selected to officially represent the Montreux Jazz Festival in New York, Detroit, and Atlanta.
-Since then Moncef has continued to grow and build his own catalogue, recording with formations ranging from the duet to the sextet, to even the symphonic orchestra.
-He lists Art Tatum, Oscar Peterson, Chick Corea, Herbie Hancock, Bill Evans, Keith Jarrett, and Brad Mehldau as his influences, and is undoubtedly on his way to join some of these illustrious names as one of the major Jazz pianists of this generation.
+Since then, Moncef has continued to grow and build his own catalogue, recording with formations ranging from the duet to the sextet, to even the symphonic orchestra.
+He lists Art Tatum, Oscar Peterson, Chick Corea, Herbie Hancock, Bill Evans, Keith Jarrett, and Brad Mehldau as his influences, and according to multiple media outlets, he has joined some of these illustrious names as one of the major Jazz pianists of this generation.

-2005 began with Moncef signing an exclusive recording, publishing, and management deal with Los Angeles-based Rollin’ Dice Productions.
+2005 was a turning point in Moncef’s career, as he signed an exclusive recording, publishing, and management deal with Los Angeles-based Rollin’ Dice Productions.
 His first project for Rollin’ Dice was “Aqua,” Moncef’s 10th studio album.
-It brought together an impressive line-up consisting of Moncef, Grammy® Award-winners Michael Brecker and Dee Dee Bridgewater, along with Bill Stewart, and Scott Colley.
-The project, recorded in New York City, was produced by C.Chill.
+It brought together an impressive line-up consisting of Moncef, Grammy Award® winners Michael Brecker and Dee Dee Bridgewater, along with Bill Stewart, and Scott Colley.
+The project, recorded in New York City, was produced by C.Chill, who’s been Moncef’s producer ever since.
 It demonstrated the level of Moncef’s maturity as a Jazz composer, arranger and performer.
-Dubbed his most ambitious record to date, “Aqua” comprised seven original compositions and three covers.
-In November 2005 Moncef signed a contract for the U.S. territory with legendary label Savoy Jazz, which released “Aqua” in April 2006.
-The record was praised unanimously by the most highly regarded U.S., Japanese and European Jazz publications, and proved a major step in developing Moncef’s already growing popularity.
-In the years that followed Moncef played at some of the most distinguished venues in the world, such as the Montreux Jazz Festival (in 2007 with the “Return to Gorée” All-Stars, and again in 2008 in solo), the North Sea Jazz Festival, the Atlanta Jazz Festival, Dizzy’s/Jazz at Lincoln Center in New York, the International Festival in Carthage, Tunisia, the Cully Jazz Festival, the Opera House in Damascus, Syria (as part of a UNHCR humanitarian project benefitting refugees), and the Victoria Hall in Geneva, where he shared top-billing with Brad Mehldau and Anouar Brahem.
+Dubbed his most ambitious record to date, “Aqua” was released in the U.S. by legendary label Savoy Jazz.
+The record was praised unanimously by the most highly regarded U.S., Japanese, and European Jazz publications, and proved a major step in developing Moncef’s already growing popularity.
+In the years that followed, Moncef played at some of the most distinguished venues in the world, such as the Montreux Jazz Festival (in 2007 with the “Return to Gorée” All-Stars and again in 2008 in solo), the North Sea Jazz Festival, the Atlanta Jazz Festival, Dizzy’s/Jazz at Lincoln Center in New York, the International Festival in Carthage, Tunisia, the Cully Jazz Festival, the Opera House in Damascus, Syria (as part of a UNHCR humanitarian project benefitting refugees), and the Victoria Hall in Geneva, where he shared top-billing with Brad Mehldau and Anouar Brahem.